You’re one of the busiest musicians we know here in Birmingham. Tell us what projects you have your hands in these days.

 Most recently, I’ve been putting together Trunk Show, which is a live-performance web series on YouTube!

 Obviously songwriting is a huge love of yours.
-You’ve even started working with some of your students to help them create music.
+You’ve even worked with some of your students to help them create music.
 How rewarding is that, to be able to work with the next generation of musicians?

 I really do love writing.
 It’s saved my life so many times.
 I started writing songs in high school.
 They were laughable and bad at first, but after I took some theory classes and spent time honing my craft, the good songs started coming.
 I was then able to express myself confidently, and it honestly shaped who I am as a person in many positive ways.

-As if all this wasn’t enough, you’ve found time to create a Trunk Show series.
+As if all that wasn’t enough, you found time to create a Trunk Show series.
 What are you, Superman!?
-What inspired this idea and what are your goal for the series is.
+What inspired this idea?

 The idea for Trunk Show was such a happy accident.
-My friend Marie Yates (fellow teacher at Mason Music) and I have a writer’s club that we lead every week.
-She has been writing a novel, and I have been trying to improve my lyrics, and writer’s club inspires us to work consistently.
+My friend Marie Yates (a former teacher at Mason Music) and I had a writer’s club that we led every week.
+She was writing a novel, and I was trying to improve my lyrics, and writer’s club inspired us to work consistently.
 After our meeting one night, we ended up jamming ukuleles on the back of my car in a parking lot.
 We talked about how fun it would be to do unplugged performances on the trunk of a car – but with an audience.
 When I got home that night, I could barely sleep because I started to imagine these performances being filmed and recorded like NPR’s “Tiny Desk Concert,” and I was so inspired by the idea.
 I then got a great crew (Marvin Video) involved, and we shaped it into a web show.
 It’s a simple premise, but everyone who has been a part of it so far has loved the idea.
 I’m very excited about the result!

 A great idea usually take a village of people to accomplish.
 Who do you have on your team helping produce the series?

-Tell us about some of the artists who’ll be appearing in the series.
-Where/when can people catch them?
+Tell us about some of the artists who’ve appeared in the series.

-We have all kinds of great guests this season: John Sims of Lady Legs, Preston Lovinggood, Connor McCullum and Callie Wilson.
+We have had all kinds of great guests: John Sims of Lady Legs, Preston Lovinggood, Connor McCullum and Callie Wilson.
 Each of these talented people are artists I’ve had the pleasure of working with in one way or another.
-Our first episode with Sarah Mason of Yardley premiered on January 8, and we plan to continually release episodes every two weeks until all six have aired.
 The episodes (and free mp3’s of the Trunk Show performances) are available on our YouTube channel.